 Blue Mountains canyoning and river rafting.
 Jump, swim, scramble, wade, paddle, float and abseil your way through the Blue Mountains canyons.
-Awesome adventures into the wilderness, from beginners to advanced levels.
+Awesome adventures into the wilderness.
 See the canyoning links below.
 New canyoners should try the abseiling and Empress Falls Canyon combination, then Fortress, then Serendipity, for great abseil canyons.
 Sheep Dip, Rocky Creek is a double canyon for beginners - no abseils, loads of water jumps, swims and wades.
 Very pretty place!
-See recent photos added to our Facebook pages.

 There are many canyons in the Blue Mountains and Wollemi regions and there is enough variety to cater for all levels of experience and fitness.
 Some canyons, such as Tigersnake Canyon, are seasonally dry (suitable for winter - May to August / September), while others can be enjoyed while floating on a lilo or inflatable mattress (Wollangambe 1 and 2 - intermediate level).
 Canyoning participants should be capable swimmers and be prepared for plenty of fun.
-Besides canyoning trips for beginners, we also offer intermediate canyoning and advanced canyoning activities.
+All trips include all equipment and fees.